 - The proxy computer must have access to the storage array containing the source database volumes.

 - The Oracle user in both the source and destination computers must have the same user ID.

 - The Oracle Agent and the MediaAgent must be installed on the proxy.

-- You must create a dummy Oracle instance with the same name as of the source database.
+- You must create a dummy Oracle instance with the same name as the source database.

 - Perform a full backup.

-The clone operation creates the control file and temp files in the staging path, by default.
+By default, the clone operation creates the control file and temp files in the staging path.
 If you want to change the location of the temp files, create a custom pfile and add the new path to the

 db_create_file_dest parameter in the pfile.

 - From the navigation pane, go to Protect > Databases.

 - Click the instance.